Prudhoe Bay oil spill: Consequences

 In August 2006, BP came up with an Action Plan which was outlined in a letter sent to Thomas Barrett, administrator for pipeline safety for Department of Transportation's Pipeline and Hazardous Materials Safety Administration (PHMSA).
 BP's Steve Marshall detailed measures for pigging or removing oil residue from the pipeline and for various draining and dismantling procedures.

 In February 2007, BP officials said that they were still working to determine the root cause of the leaks.
 At that time the investigation findings included water in the system, sediment buildup in the lines, and bacteria.
 Slow velocity in the lines was also an issue as the lines had been designed for much greater flow rates as were present when the wells were first opened.
 BP also announced a planned maintenance-repair budget for the Greater Prudhoe Bay area of $195 million for 2007, roughly four times what was spent in 2004.
 The company said it had plans to replace 16 miles/26 km of transit lines with a new system designed to eliminate some of the problems that contributed to corrosion, such as caribou crossings that cause dips in the line.
 It also announced plans to change the environment in the pipes with continuous corrosion inhibitor added directly to the transit lines and with water or sediment buildup addressed with weekly maintenance pig runs; a new leak detection system; and new pig launchers and receivers in all segments of the transit lines, giving BP the capability to regularly run maintenance and smart pigs in all segments of the transit lines.
 Two segments of the transit system were scheduled to be replaced in 2007 and two in the winter of 2008, with a goal to have the entire module work completed by the end of 2008.

 In October 2007, BP was fined US$20 million for the Prudhoe Bay oil spills.
-BP paid a US$12 million federal criminal fine, US$4 million in criminal restitution to the state, and US$4 million for Arctic research.
+BP paid a $12 million federal criminal fine, $4 million in criminal restitution to the state, and $4 million for Arctic research.
 BP's local subsidiary, BP Exploration (Alaska) Inc., was placed on probation for three years.

 In 2008 BP announced that it had completed replacing 16 miles/26 km of the Prudhoe Bay transit lines and the other work as planned.